Non-NHS Services

 • Some medications require very specific blood monitoring on a regular basis.

-• Nurse Tracey Shaw runs a structured near patient testing clinic for Whitworth Medical Centre’s patients who take the following medications:
+• Nurses Chloe and Emmie run a structured near patient testing clinics for Whitworth Medical Centre’s patients who take the following medications:

 • Methotrexate